lgreenlaw2022/Database-Assingment/README.md

 > Identify the key data elements that the app needs to store and manage.
 This includes user data, workout information, nutrition logs, sleep patterns, and any other relevant health metrics.
 Discuss the relationships between different data elements and the importance of capturing these data points for the success of the application

 ### Users
 The application needs to allow for many different users each with their own records and log in information.
 The users table includes all of their log in information and some basic health information like height and weight.
-Because log entries are connected to the user, `user_id` is a foreign key for most of the other tables since there is a many (entries) to 1 (user) relationship.
+Because log entries are connected to the user, `user_id` is a foreign key in most of the other tables since there is a many (entries) to 1 (user) relationship.

+### Health Metrics
+Users can have multiple overview health metrics reported by their smart devices each day.
+All users can have many records (but each record is unique).
+These records include heart rate, step count, stand hours and blood pressure (split up into diastolic and systolic).
+Note that the heart rate is resting heart rate as the workout logs will give the exercise heart rates.
+The assumption is that these metrics will be uploaded all together at least once a day by whatever health tracking devices the user uses.
+All of these values are constrained to positive numbers.
+It is possible for a few of the metrics to be missing, but the date and user id are required (this could show an issue with the updating).
+These are basic data points users may want to track over time (norms and irregularities).

+### Sleep
+Users have 1 sleep record every night (assuming their data is updated reliably).
+The quality, length, and exact start and end times are measured.
+This table requires the foreign key connection to the user id.
+This table is technically not up to 3rd form because duration is a transitive dependency of start time and end time.
+However, I argue that on insertion, the processor can calculate the duration from those times.
+I chose to include this field in the table because I think it is a critical value of interest to many users.
+Many people are going to be most interest in tracking how many hours of sleep they have been getting and the quality, rather than checking the exact start and end times.
+If I did not store duration, for every day in the query, the duration would have to be calculated.
+This is more expensive than calculating the value before storing it.
+Additionally, many sleep monitors will upload these data independently.

 - workout tables — how to do these logs
     - stream line with recommendations? or is this unnecessary?